 Very important month for the project both communication wise and progress wise.
 We have presented the technology and project in three sessions at COP26.

 On Saturday the 6th of November, Professor Mark Sutton attended the session and did a great presentation on the nitrogen challenge overall.
 Our project partner, BIOFOS, also participated in each session giving an excellent explanation to the challenge for wastewater treatment plants.
-Read more about our participation at COP26 and see the recording of the broadcasts here.

 In the second week of November, the two modules of the demonstration plant arrived at Högbytorp, Ragn-Sells’ waste management plant outside Stockholm, where the demonstration plant will be running the first three months before being moved to BIOFOS wastewater treatment plant, Lynetten, in Denmark.
 It is so exciting and rewarding to have reached this milestone!

 Full focus on fabrication of the demonstration plant and planning and preparation for the demonstration run.

 At the same time we continue to present our technology, this month at the NORDIWA conference.